Our Science – CIP Website

 Cancer and Inflammation Program

 The Cancer and Inflammation Program (CIP) constitutes the major immunologic component of the CCR's inflammation and cancer initiative, which spans the NCI's campuses in Frederick and Bethesda and seeks to partner NCI's expertise in inflammation and immunology with its cutting-edge cancer etiology and carcinogenesis program.
 The CIP is formed by the Laboratory of Experimental Immunology (LEI) together with the Laboratory of Molecular Immunoregulation (LMI).
-The program also supervise three core laboratories: the CCR Flow Cytometry Facility, the CIP Genetics Facility, and the CIP Peptide Pharmacology Facility.
+The program also supervises three core laboratories: the CCR Flow Cytometry Facility at Frederick, the CIP Genetics Facility, and the CIP Synthetic Biological Facility.

 Recent studies are shedding a new light on how innate resistance, as an integral part of inflammation, and adaptive immunity participate in oncogenesis and tumor surveillance.
 For a long time, innate resistance was considered a primitive nonspecific form of resistance to infections that was eclipsed by the potent and specific acquired immunity of higher organisms.
 More recently, it has been recognized that innate resistance is not only the first line of defense against infections but also sets the stage and is necessary for the development of adaptive immunity.
 Advances in cancer biology now reveal that what used to be considered the defensive mechanisms of innate resistance and inflammation are indeed manifestations of tissue homeostasis and control of cellular proliferation that have many pleiotropic effects on carcinogenesis and tumor progression and dissemination.
 The interaction of the inflammatory mediators and effector cells with carcinogenesis and tumor progression is complicated and results in effects that either favor or impede tumor progression.